marcaureledivernois/_k_means_clustering/README.md

 ## How to chose K?

-If you have an idea how many clusters there is, use that as K. If not, **elbow method** is used to chose optimal number of clusters K.
+If you have an idea how many clusters there are, use that as K. If not, **elbow method** is used to chose optimal number of clusters K.

 ## Elbow method

-* Run K-means for a range of values for K. Compute the sum of errors (SSE) : Euclidean distances between the points and their respective centroid.
+* Run K-means for a range of values for K. For each run, compute the sum of errors (SSE) : Euclidean distances between the points and their respective centroid.
 * Plot(number of clusters, sum of Euclidean distances).
 The plot should be a decreasing function, and should look like an elbow.
 At some point, increasing the number of clusters do not decrease much the errors.
 * Pick K that is right at the elbow.

+## Libraries
+* This project has a K-means clustering algorithm built from scratch
+* scikit-learn has a built-in kmeans algorithm

 ## Git examples